qbns/q-ui/README.md

 @import "./new_brand/variables";
 /* @endif */
 ```
-* Use preprocessor conditions in any js, jsx, scss, html file
+* Use [preprocess](https://github.com/jsoverson/preprocess) conditions in any js,
-If you want to determine which content is brand-specific.
+jsx, scss file inside _src_ directory if you want to insert brand-specific content.
+* To build/run _new_brand_ of your project set BRAND config value to _new_brand_ in .npmrc

+## Desktop and mobile variants ##
+TODO: readme

 ## Contributing ##
 PRs and suggestions are all welcome :D